How to Initialize and Compare Strings in Java?

 String str = "GeeksForGeeks"; str = "geeks"; // This statement will make str // point to new String constant("geeks") // rather than modifying the previous // String constant.

 String str = "GeeksForGeeks";

 From the right media above

 Note: If we again write str = “GeeksForGeeks” as next line, then it first check that if given String constant is present in String pooled area or not.
 If it present then str will point to it, otherwise creates a new String constant.

-In this method, a String object will be created in heap area (not inside String pooled area as in upper case).
-We can modify it.
-Also with same value, a String constant is also created in String pooled area, but the variable will point to String object in heap area only.
+In this method, a String object will be created in the heap area (not inside String pooled area as in the upper case).
+We can’t modify it(like in the upper case).
+Also with the same value, a String constant is also created in the String pooled area, but the variable will point to the String object in the heap area only.